bioint/MetisFL/README.md

    - RockyLinux image (not stable): `docker build -t projectmetis_rockylinux_8 -f DockerfileRockyLinux .` Approximate size for any of the following images (using docker): ~9GB (without CUDA), ~12GB (with CUDA)

 3. Build docker CUDA image (only applicable to Ubuntu and RockyLinux images).
+Careful in the image name used by the FROM clause in the CUDA Dockerfile.
    - Ubuntu + CUDA `cd docker_images/cuda/ubuntu/11.7 && docker build -t projectmetis_ubuntu_22_04_cuda -f Dockerfile .`
    - RockyLinux + CUDA `cd docker_images/cuda/rockylinux/11.3 && docker build -t projectmetis_rockylinux_8_cuda -f Dockerfile .`
    - Verify docker cuda driver installation as: `nvidia-docker run --rm --gpus all projectmetis_ubuntu_22_04_cuda nvidia-smi`